Getting Started with Production and Marketing

 Jim O’Connell is the small fruits educator for Cornell Cooperative Extension in Ulster County, NY.

-Tues Nov 7 – Dec 12, with webinars every Tuesday evening from 7-8:30pm Eastern time.
+Tues Nov 6 – Dec 11, 2018 with webinars every Tuesday evening from 7-8:30pm Eastern time.
 Webinars are always recorded for later viewing.
-COURSE CLOSED

 - Week 1: Site Selection – Understand how to evaluate the quality of your soil using several different physical and chemical tests.
 Learn to evaluate the market potential of a site.
 Learn how to identify suitable irrigation sources.